DongjiGao/icefall/egs/librispeech/WSASR/README.md

 otc_token="<star>"
 ./prepare.sh --otc-token "${otc_token}"
 ```
-This script adds the 'otc_token' ('\<star\>') and its corresponding sentence-piece (▁<star>) to 'words.txt' and 'tokens.txt,' respectively.
+This script adds the 'otc_token' ('\<star\>') and its corresponding sentence-piece ('▁\<star\>') to 'words.txt' and 'tokens.txt,' respectively.
 Additionally, it computes SSL features using the 'wav2vec2-base' model.
 (You can use a GPU to accelerate feature extraction).